57 degrees north - heading for Gothenburg - Sailing Ship Charter & Travel - Eye of the Wind

 Kiel, the lively state capital of Schleswig-Holstein, impresses with its maritime flair.
 Sights include the Kiel harbours along the "Kiellinie" promenade, the Maritime Museum, the Kiel Fjord, the Botanical Gardens and the traditional Nikolai Church in the city centre.

-Along the Kiel Fjord are lined with numerous sights: From the Naval memorial in Laboe on the east bank over the imposing Friedrichsort lighthouse until Falckenstein beach and after Kiel-Holtenau with the historic Tiessenkaismall cafés and the old packing houses.
-In Holtenau on the western shore of the Kiel Fjord, you have the opportunity to experience the varied comings and goings at the Locks of the Kiel Canal to watch.
-From small sports yachts to ocean-going giants, watercraft of all shapes and sizes pass us by during the day on the world's busiest artificial waterway.
-During the short Walk to the small Holtenau lighthouse get a taste of the nostalgic harbour atmosphere - old cargo ships and schooners can often be found here.
+In Holtenau on the western shore of the Kiel Fjord, you can watch the varied comings and goings at the locks of the Kiel Canal.
+From small sports yachts to ocean giants, watercraft of all types and sizes pass by us here during the day on the world's busiest artificial waterway.
+Take a short walk to the small Holtenau lighthouse and soak up the nostalgic harbour atmosphere – old cargo sailing ships and schooners are often to be found here.

 Voyage description